|

 It wouldn’t be the Oscars® without diamonds.
 Take a look at who drenched the stars in the luscious jewels.

-Harry Winston Harry Winston models donned exquisite gems part of the Oscar® 2006 Collection.
+Harry Winston models donned exquisite gems part of the Oscar® 2006 Collection.
 One piece that caught our eye at the flagship boutique in Beverly Hills was the very watch Ben Affleck wore in the film Man About Town.

-Chopard Not too far away, Chopard showed off the stunning treasures that Queen Latifah, Zhang Ziyi, Jane Seymour, Jennifer Love Hewitt, and Michelle Rodriguez selected for the big night.
+Not too far away, Chopard showed off the stunning treasures that Queen Latifah, Zhang Ziyi, Jane Seymour, Jennifer Love Hewitt, and Michelle Rodriguez selected for the big night.

-Damiani Also in Beverly Hills, Damiani displayed its latest collection.
+Also in Beverly Hills, Damiani displayed its latest collection.
 The beautiful line included rose gold and diamond creations inspired by Italian film goddess, Sophia Loren.
 Our favorite piece featured at the posh Four Seasons Hotel was a stunning necklace crafted with 1,352 diamonds (totaling 81 carats).

-Swarovski And Swarovski rocked the luxurious L’Ermitage Hotel with an array of to-die-for Oscar® evening bags.
+And Swarovski rocked the luxurious L’Ermitage Hotel with an array of to-die-for Oscar® evening bags.
 The Star Collector Bag, adorned with thousands of sparkling crystals was such a beauty!
 But, as we learned, those coveted bags go to the Oscar® nominees and presenters.

 Loraine Colonello and Tyrese